How to Bill a Client for a Gift Card: Clear Format and Best Practices

 - Record the sale as deferred revenue (a liability) until the card is used.

-- Recognize the revenue only when the gift card is redeemed.
+- Recognize the revenue only when the gift card is redeemed against goods or services.

 - Use your POS or billing software to automate this process and reduce errors.